Residency and Fellowship Programs

 Welcome to LSUHSC-NO Neurocritical Care!

-LSUHSC-NO Department of Neurosurgery is proud to host a Committee of Advanced Subspecialist Training-accredited fellowship in NCC.
+LSUHSC-NO Department of Neurosurgery is proud to host a NCC fellowship.
 At LSUHSC-NO, NCC is dedicated to comprehensive and compassionate care for the sickest patients with diseases of the nervous system.
-Our neurointensivists have backgrounds in Neurology and Neurosurgery as well as subspecialties in Stroke, Neuroendovascular Surgery, and Neurotrauma.
-We lead an NCC team composed of advanced practice providers, Neurology and Neurosurgery residents, and critical care nurses to provide 24/7/365 care to our patients.
+This year our neurointensivist team has been rejuvenated by the recruitment of James-Matthew Dupree from the University of Rochester and Matt Hart from Thomas Jefferson.
+Together we lead a NCC team composed of advanced practice providers, Neurology and Neurosurgery residents, and critical care nurses to provide 24/7/365 care to our patients.

-We work in concert with LCMC Neuroscience to manage a brand new 12-bed Neurocritical Care Unit at WJMC in addition to a consult service at UMCNO.
-WJMC is our Comprehensive Stroke Center with a large Vascular Neurosurgery practice that manages up to 120 aneurysms yearly.
-UMCNO is the region's only Level 1 Trauma Center that serves over 2000 trauma patients yearly, including more than 100 cases of severe TBI, 250 cases of mild TBI, and 60 cases of spinal cord injury.
-Together, LSUHSC-NO and LCMC offer the only CAST-accredited fellowship in NCC for New Orleans and are proud to continue the Spirit of Charity!
+We work in concert with LCMC Neuroscience to manage 12 bed units at WJMC and UMCNO.
+WJMC is our established Comprehensive Stroke Center that manages up to 120 aneurysms yearly, in addition to large brain tumor and complex spine practices.
+UMCNO is our new Comprehensive Stroke Center as well as New Orleans' only Level 1 Trauma Center, serving over 2000 trauma patients yearly with more than 100 cases of severe TBI, 250 cases of mild TBI, and 60 cases of spinal cord injury.

 The fellowship has two tracks: a 1-year-rotation for Neurosurgery PGY5 or greater fellows or a 2-year-rotation for non-Neurosurgery fellows.
 In both cases the training goals will be the same.
 We host 1 fellow yearly and have the flexibility to adapt our fellowship to your goals and background.
-The fellowship will prepare you to apply for Recognition of Focused Practice in NCC from the American Board of Neurological Surgery.
+The fellowship will prepare you to apply for board certification in NCC from the American Board of Psychiatry and Neurology.

-Application for a fellowship from July 2023-June 2024 is open!
-Each application is evaluated as soon as received.
-Please learn more about our fellowship from our program description and sample schedule.
-To be eligible for the CAST Neurocritical Care Fellowship, you must currently be enrolled and/or completed an ACGME accredited program.
+Application for a fellowship for July 2027 is open!
+To be eligible, you must currently be enrolled and/or completed an ACGME accredited program.

-To apply send the following information to Brooke Baltz at bbaltz@lsuhsc.edu:
+To apply send the following information to Chelsea David at cdav47@lsuhsc.edu:

 Sincerely,